hamidnaseem3549/infrix-week-4-medical-report-analyzer/README.md

 ## 🎯 Project Overview

-Built as part of the **Infrix AI & Automation Internship (Week-4 Task)**:
+Devolped as part of the **Infrix AI & Automation Internship (Week-4 Task)**:

-> *"Pick any document type, build a Streamlit app that uploads it and uses Ollama to analyze and answer questions about it."*

-This tool addresses a real-world problem: medical reports are full of complex terminology, abnormal flags, and technical values that most patients cannot understand.
-This analyzer bridges that gap using a locally-running LLM.
+Medical reports are filled with complex terminology, abnormal value flags, and technical jargon that most patients struggle to interpret.
+This tool addresses that real-world gap — providing instant, structured AI analysis of any medical document, explaining results in plain English, and allowing patients to ask follow-up questions about their own reports.
+All processing happens locally via Ollama, ensuring complete data privacy with zero API costs.

 ---